The Japanese Friend Exchange - Find friends, penpals, language exchange, or even romance

 Q: Can you post all Japanese Kanji?

-A: A good Japanese Kanji dictionary will list about 9635 different Kanji.
-Not all of these are used regularly in Japan (some not at all) but there are still 1945 Jouyou Kanji (regularly used) and that is too many to list with all of their readings and meanings.
-Some characters have as many as 12 different readings depend on how it is used in a sentence.
+A: A good Japanese Kanji dictionary will list around 10,000 different Kanji.
+Not all of these are used regularly in Japan (some not at all) but there are still 2,136 Jouyou (regularly used) Kanji (as of Nov, 2010) and that is too many to list with all of their readings and meanings.
+Some characters have as many as 13 different readings depend on how it is used in a sentence.
 A list of Jouyou Kanji (without their readings and meanings) can be found here.
-Another site, can be found here - all of the readings and meanings can be listed but make for a lot of reading!
+See the Members Area (Advanced section) for Kanji lessons that contain all readings and examples of each.

 Q: Can you post all Japanese words?